otus-kuber-2023-04/voitenkov_platform/infrastructure/README.md

 │   ├── sa - for YC service account
 │   ├── subnet - for YC VPC subnet
-├── templates - cloud-init userdata templates to use in instances deploymnet ├── values - values files for main and app of apps child applications, files with sensitive data are encrypted by Helm Secrets/SOPS
+├── templates - cloud-init userdata templates to use in instances deploymnet
-    ├── alb.yaml - for YC ALB ingress controller
-    ├── apps.yaml - for App of Apps
-    ├── argocd.yaml - for Argo CD
-    ├── momo-app.yaml - for Momo Store main applications set
-    ├── momo-monitoring.yaml - for Momo Store monitoring applications set
 ```

 ## Installation Instructions

-These instructions demonstrate how to deploy Momo Store infrastructure into Yandex.Cloud.
+These instructions demonstrate how to deploy Kubernetes infrastructure platform into Yandex.Cloud.

 **To be performed from your Windows or Linux personal computer**